 “Slow down,” Lenka hisses, and we walk slow and proper, with our eyes down.

-Gran, Miss Helga, and even Zdenka have warned us to beware of the Ghettowache.
-They have no real power.
-But they may snitch to the Nazis to feel important.
+Gran, Miss Helga, and even Zdenka have warned us to beware of the Ghettowache, even though they have no real power, because they may snitch to the Nazis to feel important.

 We wait until we’re well past them before breaking into giggles.
 We run hand in hand the last two blocks to Magdeburg barracks, stopping to catch our breath outside.